Melt blowing: Uses

 The main uses of melt-blown nonwovens and other innovative approaches are as follows.

 Filtration

 Nonwoven melt-blown fabrics are porous.
 As a result, they can filter liquids and gases.
 Their applications include water treatment, masks, and air-conditioning filters.
-During the COVID-19 pandemic, the price of meltblown spiked from few thousand USD per ton to approximately 100 thousand USD per ton.
+During the COVID-19 pandemic, the price of meltblown spiked from few thousand USD per ton to approximately US$100 thousand per ton.

 Sorbents

 Nonwoven materials can retain liquids several times their own weight.
 Thus, those made from polypropylene are ideal for collecting oil contamination.

 Hygiene products

 The high absorption of melt-blown fabrics is exploited in disposable diapers and feminine hygiene products.

 Apparels

 Melt-blown fabrics have three qualities that help make them useful for clothing, especially in harsh environments: thermal insulation, relative moisture resistance and breathability.

 Drug delivery

 Melt blowing can produce drug-loaded fibers for controlled drug delivery.
-The high drug throughput rate (extrusion feeding), solvent-free operation and increased surface area of the product make melt blowing a promising new formulation technique.
+The high drug throughput rate (extrusion feeding), solvent-free operation and increased surface area of the product make melt blowing a new formulation technique.